Two tall office buildings stand side by side, with one branded

 What's On

 Visitors will be taken on a guided tour of Orica House by Bates Smart staff.
-During the tour, we will touch on modernist principles that contribute to the design of Orica House along with the historical significance of building.
+During the tour, we will touch on modernist principles that contributed to the design of Orica House, along with the historical significance of building.
 Guests will then be taken into our studio where they will get a small insight into our practice.
-After the tour, everyone is encouraged to contribute to our Stories of the City exhibition (in partnership with Open House Melbourne) in the Bates Smart Gallery.
+After the tour, everyone will enjoy a 10-minute video on the making of Orica House while enjoying views across the city.

 Images: (1-4) Orica House.
 Photos: Tom Roe.
 (5) Bates Smart Studio.
 Photo: Gavin Green.